innomotics/brand-experience/packages/webdocs/docs/components/inno-checkbox/readme.md

     ## Form usage

     The component is compatible with the Angular reactive form and can be used as a standalone form control element or can be integrated into a group or array.

-    Optional required state or validator can be added if checkbox is required.
+    If error status is needed then the validity state of the given control should be used as input for the error state property.

     ### Standalone form usage example:

     ```html
     <inno-checkbox label="label" [formControl]="controlRef"> </inno-checkbox>
+    ```

+    ```html
+    <inno-checkbox label="label" [formControl]="controlRef" required [error]="controlRef.valid" > </inno-checkbox>
     ```

     ```ts